-Bitcoin continues to be the most popular cryptocurrency for crypto-investors in 2020.
-If you’re interested in investing your money into Bitcoin we recommend you check out exchanges like Coinbase, BitBuy and eToro.
-To sign up for one of these exchanges simply create an account, verify your information and connect your payment method of choice.
+Bitcoin continues to be the most popular cryptocurrency for crypto-investors.
+If you’re interested in investing in Bitcoin, we recommend you check out one of these exchanges:

+To sign up for an exchange, you’ll need to create an account, verify your information, and connect your payment method of choice.
 To protect yourself and your money when getting started with Bitcoin buying and selling, follow these quick steps:

 - Find a reputable exchange by doing your research.

-- Invest only on protected devices.
+- Invest only with protected devices.

 - Only spend what you can afford to lose.

 Keep reading to learn more about how to safely buy and sell Bitcoin in 2021!

 With nearly 400,000 transactions happening every day, Bitcoin has become more popular than ever.
 Though cryptocurrency enthusiasts have been buying and selling Bitcoin since 2010, it is still confusing for a lot of potential investors.
 This uncertainty is largely due to the proliferation of scams and the number of untrustworthy exchanges and services online.

 For those new to the world of cryptocurrency: Bitcoin is a digital asset used primarily for online shopping and investing.
 Bitcoin isn’t sponsored by the government but rather works through a community-based system.
 People in that community are able to earn coins by “mining” or buy them with traditional currency.

 If you’re interested in buying or selling Bitcoin, you’ll need an online digital wallet you can link to the exchange service website you want to use.
 You can also use software on your computer for your digital wallet.
 Some people choose to keep their digital wallet on a physical device, like a hard drive, so it’s not accessible through their computer unless they want it to be.